dbx/stencil/doc/Tables.md

 ### Hiding rows

-To hide rows is very similar to the previous example.
+You can use multiple strategies to hide rows.
+First is to put the parts of the conditional before/after the row to be hidden.

+The second way is to embed a `{%=hideRow()%}` marker to the row you want to hide.

 ## Dynamic columns